Glossary of Optical Filters

 |Hot Mirrors||Transmit visible wavelengths of light while reflecting IR wavelengths.||Protects objects from the buildup of unwanted heat, operation at 0 degrees is preferred.|

 |Cold Mirrors||Transmit IR wavelengths of light while reflecting visible wavelengths.||Protects objects form the buildup of unwanted heat, operation at 45 degrees is preferred.|

 Specifying the Correct Optical Filter

 Whether your application requires an absorptive filter, dichroic filter or neutral density filter, carefully considering your requirements is critical.
-Careful consideration should be given to the physical size, shape and tolerances of the substrate as tighter tolerances may require additional manufacturing which can add cost.
+Specific consideration should be given to the physical size, shape and tolerances of the substrate as tighter tolerances may require additional manufacturing which can add cost.
 The same applies to the surface quality of the filter which is expressed by a scratch and dig number.
-The lower the scratch and dig number, the more potential there is for a reduction in yield which drives the cost of the filter.
+The lower the scratch and dig number, the more potential there is for a reduction in yield which drives up the cost of the filter.

-Selecting the proper optical filter for your application is essential to saving manufacturing time which translates to reduced costs.
+Selecting the proper optical filter for your application is essential to saving manufacturing time, which translates to reduced costs.
 Advanced Optics can help you define your requirements.